isteiakakis/Advanced_Topics_in_Convex_Optimization_Project/README.md

 ## Installation

-To run these solutions, you'll need Matlab installed on your machine.
-Once you have Matlab, you can clone this repository using the following command in your terminal:
+To run these solutions, you'll need MATLAB installed on your machine.
+Once you have MATLAB, you can clone this repository using the following command in your terminal:

 ```bash
 git clone https://github.com/isteiakakis/Advanced_Topics_in_Convex_Optimization_Project.git
 ```

-Replace `username` and `repository` with your actual GitHub username and repository name.

 ## Usage